Tours & Tastings

 Wine tasting includes a flight of St Martin's Vineyard wines - all produced right here on the vineyard.

-The self-guided tour and tasting combined costs £10 per person and £1 per child under 16.
+The self-guided tour and tasting combined costs £10 per person and under 16's are free.
 If you just want to explore the vineyard, or only have time for a tasting flight, these cost just £6 per person.

 The Vineyard Tour

-Due to COVID restrictions we will not be offering guided tours this season and all tours will be self-guided .
-We will have guidebooks which take you around a signposted Vine Trail from the first fields planted back in 1996 through to the top of the vineyard with beautiful views out over the Eastern Isles.
+The vineyard tours are self-guided - we will welcome you to the vineyard and introduce the site, then set you off with a guidebook which takes you around a signposted Vine Trail from the first fields planted back in 1996 through to the top of the vineyard with beautiful views out over the Eastern Isles.
 The guide will introduce the history of the site, the varieties planted, the viticulture and wine making we undertake here as well as information on the wildlife and our sustainable approach.

 Shop and Visitor Centre

-There are no toilet facilities available for public use on the vineyard - however the nearest public toilets are located just a five minute walk along the track at Higher Town quay.
+We do have a toilet onsite for patrons of the vineyard - the nearest public toilets are located just a five minute walk along the track at Higher Town quay.

-Well-behaved dogs are welcome on the vineyard but must be kept on a lead at all times (we have two vineyard cats!).
+Well-behaved dogs are welcome on the vineyard but must be kept on a lead at all times (we have three vineyard cats!).
 We also ask that you clear up after them please.